The Good Soldier Švejk mentions numerous institutions and firms, both public and private. Until 15 September 2013, these were categorised as

 [III.1] Toto psaní bylo vynuceno okolnostmi, když kuchař okultista nadobro si rozlil ocet s plukovníkem Schröderem, který mu dosud držel palec, ale na kterého se při večeři na rozloučenou s důstojníky maršbatalionu opět, nešťastnou náhodou, nedostala porce rolované telecí ledviny, a plukovník Schröder ho poslal s marškumpačkou do pole, svěřiv důstojnickou kuchyni pluku nějakému nešťastnému učiteli z ústavu slepců na Klárově.

-Průmyslová jednota in Prague is mentioned by Švejk because he once was refused admission in the reading room there due to his shabby appearance.
+in Prague is mentioned by Švejk because he was once refused admission to the reading room there due to his shabby appearance.

 Background

-Průmyslová jednota was an institution for promotion of technical education.
-It was founded in 1833 and was closed in 1950.
-The library and reading room in question was located in Rytířská ulice i Staré město.
+was an institution for the promotion of technical education.
+It was founded in 1833 and closed in 1950.
+The library and reading room in question were located in Rytířská ulice in Staré město.

 Quote(s) from the novel